Q1-G/Empowering-The-Nation/README.md

 ## Troubleshooting

 For compatibility reasons, the gradle build used was downgraded to 8.5 due to system errors.
-Following the below steps to reverse this:
+Please follow the below steps to reverse this:

 1. Navigate to ./android/gradle/wrapper in build files